Our pillars

 Our performance

-• Mazvi Maharasoa, a non-Executive Director, engages with employees to ensure their voices are heard in the boardroom.
+Non-Executive Director, Mazvi Maharasoa, the chair of the Employee Engagement Committee, regularly engages with employees to ensure their voices are heard in the boardroom.

-• Maintained our status as a responsible and low-cost operation.
+We maintained our status as a safe, responsible and low-cost operation.

 Our context

-With business integrity and good corporate citizenship remaining our top priorities, we recognise the value of our stakeholders and endeavour to protect their human rights.
-This includes preventing forced or child labour, and promoting a culture of nondiscrimination and ethical leadership underpinned by our human capital policies.
+Business integrity and good corporate citizenship remains a top priority.
+We recognise the needs of our stakeholders and endeavour to operate in a manner that protects their human rights, by preventing forced or child labour and promoting a culture of non-discrimination and ethical leadership underpinned by our human capital policies.

 Our approach

-Our sustainable development framework and Code of Ethics ensure our compliance with the legislation and regulations of our host countries and voluntary codes for labelling, products and services, as well as our commitment to international best practice.
+Our sustainable development framework and Code of Ethics assure our compliance with the legislation and regulations of our host countries and our commitment to international best practice.
 Supply chain control ensures our contractors comply with the same principles.
-Our strong customer relationships are underpinned by our commitment to transparency and integrity.
+Our strong customer relationships are underpinned by open communication and by our commitment to transparency and integrity.

-Letšeng aligns itself with the principles on security and human rights as included in the ISO 18788:2015 Management system for private security operations, which has been adopted at Letšeng.
-The entire security department has received training on human rights and voluntary principles, as outlined in ISO 18788.
+Letšeng is aligned with the principles on security and human rights as per the ISO 18788:2015 Management System for private security operations.
+While not certified against this standard, our Letšeng security department has received training on human rights and voluntary principles as outlined in ISO 18788.

 Our human capital policies provide for the fair treatment of employees through negotiated remuneration, non-discrimination, and strict health and safety practices.

-Responsible business practices are incorporated into every step of our journey from production to market, and we remain compliant with, and committed to, the Kimberley Process.
-This preserves our reputation for ethical mining and distribution of diamonds without harming people or the environment.
+We incorporate responsible business practices into every step of our journey, from production to market.
+We remain compliant with, and committed to, the Kimberley Process which preserves our reputation as an ethical diamond miner and distributor.

 Our performance

-• Fully committed to and compliant with the Kimberly Process (2021: fully compliant).
+We remain fully committed to and compliant with the Kimberley Process (2022: fully compliant).

 Our context

-The Board reports to stakeholders on the Group’s financial, social, environmental, governance, and health and safety performance, while promoting an ethical culture and embedding good governance principles in the business for the benefit of investors, host nations and PACs.
+The Board reports to stakeholders on the Group’s financial, social, environmental, governance, and health and safety performance, while promoting an ethical culture and embedding principles of good governance across the business for the benefit of investors, host nations, employees and PACs.

 Our approach

-The Remuneration Committee, comprising two independent non-Executive Directors and a Chairperson, meets formally four times annually to determine the remuneration of the Chief Executive Officer, the Chief Financial Officer and the senior Executive team.
-Executive and senior management, and external advisers may be invited to attend these meetings as deemed appropriate.
-The Remuneration Committee determines the terms and conditions of performance-related remuneration, with sustainability-linked KPIs included in Executive Management’s personal performance objectives.
+The Remuneration Committee, comprising two independent non-Executive Directors and a Chairperson, meets quarterly to reflect on and determine the remuneration of the Chief Executive Officer, the Chief Financial Officer and the Chief Operations Officer.
+Executive and senior management and external advisers may be invited to attend these meetings as deemed appropriate.
+The Remuneration Committee determines the terms and conditions of performance-related remuneration, and sustainability-linked key performance indicators are included in Executive Management’s personal performance objectives.

 Our performance

-• Board independence in line with UK Corporate Governance Code requirements.
+Board independence is in line with UK Corporate Governance Code requirements.

 We keep abreast of legal, regulatory and governance requirements and industry best practice to embed sound corporate governance principles in our business, creating sustainable value for our stakeholders.
 Our SEIAs are aligned with the IFC Performance Standards on Environmental and Social Sustainability, the Equator Principles and the FPIC guidelines.

-Our host country’s legal and regulatory terms, conditions and performance expectations are outlined in the Letšeng mining lease, granted by the Government of Lesotho.
-This lease includes a framework for our partnership with the government, securing our operation’s long-term and sustainable future.
+Our host country’s legal and regulatory terms and conditions are outlined in the Letšeng mining lease, granted by the Government of the Kingdom of Lesotho, which embraces the framework for our partnership with the government.

 Our approach

-We review and, if necessary, amend our governance policy when the UK Corporate Governance Code and other relevant standards change.
-The internal Corporate Governance Committee drives the adoption and implementation of the changes.
-We are implementing the recommendations of the TCFD, and our SEMPs’ governing operational activities are aligned with best practice.
-A robust internal and external audit framework exists to ensure regular compliance checks with the legal requirements and best practice standards the Group has adopted.
+We review and, if necessary, amend our governance policies when the UK Corporate Governance Code and other relevant standards change.
+The internal Corporate Governance Committee drives the adoption and implementation of any changes.
+We established a robust internal and external audit framework to ensure regular compliance checks with legal requirements and the best practice standards the Group has adopted.

-We have developed an effective rhythm and cadence to board activities.
-More time has been made available for board deliberations – an important requisite for adequate analysis and discussion of the important and evolving challenges we face, and the strategic responses proposed by management.
+We continue to maintain an effective rhythm and cadence to Board activities.
+The Board is given adequate time for deliberations and effective analysis and discussion of challenges and strategic responses proposed by management.

-We will continue to examine how best the Board can work constructively with management, and ultimately with government, employees and communities, on the strategic pathways that exist for Letšeng and more broadly for Gem Diamonds.
+We continue to examine how best the Board can work constructively with management, and ultimately with government, employees and communities, on the strategic pathways that exist for Letšeng, and more broadly, Gem Diamonds.

-The Board comprises a good balance of independence, experience, gender and cultural diversity.
+The Board is composed of a good balance of independence, experience, gender and cultural diversity.

 Our performance

-Our lifelong duty of care requires that the way we do business enhances the mining industry’s reputation.
-The continued implementation of responsible workplace practices ensures our workforce remains safe and the Group manages operational disruptions.
-Our multi-layered supply chain supports our production of raw, direct and indirect materials and technical, legal, administrative, engineering and other professional services, including skilled labour.
-The Group continues its efforts in research and development into innovative ways to improve and optimise our mining and treatment processes.
+Our lifelong duty of care drives us to do business in a manner that enhances the mining industry’s reputation.
+The continued implementation of responsible workplace practices ensures our workforce remains safe and that operational disruptions are minimised.
+Our multi-layered supply chain supports production of raw, direct and indirect materials and includes technical, legal, administrative, engineering and other professional services.
+We continue research into and development of innovative ways to improve and optimise our mining and treatment processes.

 Our approach

-Gem Diamonds has zero tolerance for retaliation against anyone who, in good faith, raises concerns regarding unethical behaviour in the workplace.
-To date, we have not received any complaints or reports of modern slavery, human trafficking or child labour, either directly to the Board or senior management or through our anonymous whistleblowing reporting platform.
+Our whistleblowing policy encourages employees to anonymously report unethical behaviour, which is then appropriately addressed.
+Our whistleblowing line, monitored by an independent audit company, provides a platform for employees and other stakeholders to anonymously report unethical behaviour and any breaches of law, policy or procedure.
+Once notifications are received by the Group Internal Auditor and Chief Financial Officer, they are distributed to appropriate management representatives for investigation.
+We have zero tolerance for retaliation against anyone who, in good faith, raises concerns regarding unethical behaviour in the workplace.
+To date, we have not received any complaints or reports of modern slavery, human trafficking or child labour, either directly to the Board or senior management or through our whistleblowing platform.

-Our stringent procurement process assesses suppliers in line with best practice, and we continuously work to mature the process as appropriate.
+Our stringent procurement process assesses suppliers in line with best practice, and we continuously work to mature the process.
 Suppliers are assured of equal opportunity to tender, although we actively promote in-country procurement.
-Formal contracts are concluded with suppliers with clear terms and conditions, including our governance policies, to confirm adherence to those policies and ensure that suppliers adopt our way of doing business.
+Formal contracts with clear terms and conditions, including our governance policies, are concluded with suppliers to confirm adherence to our Code of Conduct and policies and ensure that suppliers adopt our way of doing business.

 We do not tolerate bribery and corruption and are compliant with and supportive of the UK’s Bribery Act.
-We demand the same from our suppliers through clauses included in supplier contracts.
-To this end, Group Internal Audit regularly reviews our anti-bribery and anti-corruption policies and the implementation thereof.
+We demand the same from our suppliers solidified through clauses included in their contracts.
+To this end, Group Internal Audit regularly reviews our anti-bribery and anti-corruption policies and their implementation.

-Processes in terms of “Know Your Client” are established across the Group, and senior executives sign-off on risk assessments and appropriate due diligence.
+Processes in terms of “Know Your Client” and anti-money laundering legislation are established across the Group, and senior executives sign off on risk assessments following appropriate due diligence.

 Our performance

-• Goods and services procured from reputable companies in line with our procurement and associated policies.
+Goods and services are procured from reputable suppliers in line with our procurement and associated policies.

-• New suppliers evaluated by a diverse team, including representatives of Group operations.
+New suppliers are evaluated by a diverse team, including representatives of Group operations.

 Our context